 What is Immunology?

 Immunology is one of the fastest and most exciting growth areas of biological science and involves studying the molecules and cells of the body that are involved in recognising and fighting infection and disease.
 Research in immunology has helped in the development of new vaccines and new therapies for diseases, such as rheumatoid arthritis, multiple sclerosis and Crohn’s disease and there is increasing interest in immunotherapies for cancer.
-Trinity College has a worldwide reputation for excellence in immunology research and it is a recognised strategic strength of TCD.
+Trinity has a worldwide reputation for excellence in immunology research and it is a recognised strategic strength of Trinity.
 As there is also significant interest in immunology from the pharmaceutical sector, it is anticipated that there will be a high demand for skilled graduates into the future.

 What will you study?